Xrom666/Mikrotik-Yandex-360-DNS-Updater/README.md

 organizationId

-Your organization ID (I'll describe how to get it later)
+Your organization ID (Can get from Yandex360 admin panel)

 domainName